Multi-needle Localization for Pelvic Seed Implant Brachytherapy based on Tip-handle Detection and Matching: Introduction

-Extracting needle paths from CT images is challenging due to the partial-volume effect.
-This results in uneven and obscure grayscale distribution along the needle path, complicating both manual annotation and automatic segmentation, as shown in Fig.\ref{fig1}(a1) and (a2).
-Additionally, needle adhesion makes it difficult to separate individual needle (Fig.\ref{fig1}(b)).
+However, reliable extraction of needle paths from intraoperative CT images remains technically challenging.
+One major difficulty arises from the partial-volume effect, which leads to uneven and obscure grayscale distributions along needle trajectories, complicating both manual delineation and automatic segmentation, as shown in Fig.~\ref{fig1}(a1) and (a2).
+Additionally, needle adhesion makes it difficult to separate individual needles (Fig.\ref{fig1}(b)).
 Furthermore, surrounding bone structures and previously-implanted seeds in cases of recurrent rectal cancer can have a significant impact on needle path localization (Fig.\ref{fig1}(c)).